bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Roberts/">Samuel Roberts</a>

 ### 1828
-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bruno/">Francesco da Paola Virgilio Secondo Maria Faà di Bruno</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bruno/">Giuseppe Bruno</a>
-: Faa di Bruno is best known for his formula for the nth derivative of a composition of functions.
+: An Italian mathematician who worked in geometry.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Peterson/">Karl Mikhailovich Peterson</a>
 : A Latvian mathematician worked in differential geometry and partial differential equations.